-Ivan Petrella was Director of Argentina 2030, the President of Argentina’s table for long term strategic thinking, where he fostered government-wide discussions on topics such as the future of food production, CRISPR, populism and governance, and artificial intelligence.
+Ivan Petrella is Director of Culture, Humanities and Creative Industries at Fundación Bunge y Born and chairs the Committee for Ethics and AI of the City of Buenos Aires, Argentina.
+He was Director of Argentina 2030, the President of Argentina’s table for long term strategic thinking, where he fostered government-wide discussions on topics such as the future of food production, CRISPR, populism and governance, and artificial intelligence.
 He also served as Secretary for Federal Integration and International cooperation in the Ministry of Culture, where he focused on “democratic culture” as a means to strengthen both political institutions and public debate, and as an elected member of the legislature of the City of Buenos Aires.